mathcass/ai-safety/customer-support-agent/README.md

    that I can see people wanting to build upon
 1. Simple search and email functionality are features implementors will likely want to add to an application like this
+   a.
+The vector for prompt injection, "search", could be **retrieval over prior
+      support requests** where one potential exploit could be **attackers spamming the support queue** with covert instructions
 1. Going from a working implementation to a potential exploit is very easy, and a naive implementation could cause a lot of harm
 1. The fact that it is incredibly easy to go from tutorial to harmful exploit